Twitter counters the "Sun King" Murdoch in heated Aussie election

 Many people think Murdoch is using his 70 percent grip on big-city newspaper sales to protect the dominance of his prized cable TV investments from emerging digital media threats, chiefly a publicly funded $34 billion super broadband network championed by Rudd.

-Telecommunications analysts don't doubt Labor's NBN, rolling fiber cable into almost every home, threatens Murdoch's most important Australian asset, Foxtel, jointly owned with phone giant Telstra and near unchallenged in pay TV.
+Telecommunications analysts don't doubt Labor's NBN, rolling fibre cable into almost every home, threatens Murdoch's most important Australian asset, Foxtel, jointly owned with phone giant Telstra (TLS.AX) and near unchallenged in pay TV.

-Back then, Murdoch oversaw coverage that was seemingly so one-sided in favor of opposition conservatives, and controversial, that his own journalists went on strike.
+Back then, Murdoch oversaw coverage that was seemingly so one-sided in favour of opposition conservatives, and controversial, that his own journalists went on strike.

 THE SOCIAL NETWORK